Watts-Lab/task-mapping/Ravens Matrices.md

 >  Points are given to each item where the next element in the pattern is determined correctly.

 ## Performance calculation
+> Intelligence (IQ) was measured based on the correct number of elements in a pattern were determined

+## Incentives
 > Participants who completed the study were paid a total of $100: $10 for completing the individual tests; $30 for lab visit 1; and $60 for lab visit 2.
 We elected not to explicitly pay groups for better performance, relying instead on intrinsic motivation through priming.